-- 3. Under Advanced, click the Advanced button.
+- From the Elements list, select the element or elements that you want to set a first line of indentation for.
+The indentation set will be used for all paragraphs associated with these elements. - Under Advanced, click the Advanced button.
 A Caution dialog box may open to remind you that support for the different features in the Advanced section may vary between browsers.
-Click OK. - 4.
-Under First Line Indent, on the General tab dialog, select Take from source, No indent, or Set to.

-Take From Source means that Classic HTML Conversion Editor uses what is in the source document.
+Click OK. - Under First Line Indent, on the General tab dialog, select Take from source, No indent, or Set to. - Take From Source means that Classic HTML Conversion Editor uses what is in the source document.
 Don't Specify means the Web browser used to view the Web page may substitute its own default settings.
-With the Set To option, you can control the line indentation precisely.

-5. If you select Set to, in the first text box select the units for the indent.
+With the Set To option, you can control the line indentation precisely. - If you select Set to, in the first text box select the units for the indent.
 In the second, select the unit of measure: points, inches, or centimeters.
-You can set a negative value if you want to create a hanging indent.
+You can set a negative value if you want to create a hanging indent. - Click OK.